ahmedhasandrlnd/Disaster_Response_App/README.md

 ngrok http 5000
 ```

-This will create a temporary URL _(http://37ca28eb.ngrok.io)_ via which we can access our web app running in our local computer from other computers [see video demo](#video)
+This will create a temporary URL _(http://37ca28eb.ngrok.io)_ via which we can access our web app running in our local computer from other computers.
+See [video demo](#video).

 **_Screenshot: ngrok reverse tunnelling_**